-Brazilian cuisine is quite similar to other Latin American cuisines.
+Brazilian cuisine is quite similar to other Latin American cuisine.
 However, it remains distinct in its own unique way.
 Brazilian cuisine is considered a melting pot of various cultures and cuisines.
 Therefore, Brazilian restaurants vary in that some choose to serve their food buffet-style while others go for the traditional ala-carte.
 Ingredients such as cassava, guarana and Brazilian nuts are some of the most frequently used in Brazilian dishes.
 Some popular fruits used in cooking are acai, hog plum, cupuacu, pineapple, mango, passionfruit, papaya, orange and guava.
 Walk into a Brazilian restaurant and you would be hard-pressed not to find them serving rice, beans, fish, beef and pork.